• FREE Delivery Mainland UK Exclusions Apply*

 First things first, think about your garden (if you have one, that is).

-Storms bring with them high winds, freezing temperatures and often in winter, heavy snow and ice, which can all cause significant damage to plants, structures, and garden furniture.
+Storms bring high winds, freezing temperatures, and, in winter, heavy snow and ice, which can all cause significant damage to plants, structures, and garden furniture.

-Having any loose garden tools or furniture can also be dangerous with strong winds, potentially damaging your and your neighbours home.
+Having any loose garden tools or furniture can also be dangerous with strong winds, potentially damaging your and your neighbours’ homes.

 So, to avoid any of these things from happening, here are some of our main suggestions: